Information for Fisheries on How to Report Adverse Drug Events

 7500 Standish Place

-IMPORTANT: The identities of all persons and animals are held in strict confidence by FDA and protected to the fullest extent of the law.
-The reporter's identity may be shared with the manufacturer or distributor unless requested otherwise.
-However, FDA will not disclose the reporter's identity to a request for the public, pursuant to the Freedom of Information Act.
+IMPORTANT: The identities of all persons and animals included in ADE reports are held in strict confidence by FDA and protected to the fullest extent of the law.
+An ADE reporter's identity may be shared with the manufacturer or distributor unless requested otherwise.
+FDA will not, however, disclose an ADE reporter's identity to a request for the public, pursuant to the Freedom of Information Act.